To read an entire file efficiently you need to know the file size FIRST.

 For the test I ran this on a small Linux box I have running a headless ArchLinux server.
 I ran the test: checking the file size, malloc

 a buffer, read the entire file into the buffer, close the file, free the buffer.
+For the test I create a 100M file.

 I ran the test 3 times with 1000 cycles each time and using clock_gettime